 Ground planes.
 It is instrumental in reducing the board’s weight and results in better flexibility of the circuit board.
 The process involves creating holes and applying filleting to expand the pad, which divides stress.
 An adhesive-backed film gets incorporated after that, especially for dynamic application areas of the circuit.
 After this, the application of the screen-printable overcoat (liquid) gets incorporated before adding the film polymers and the photo imaginable liquid.
 It functions by preventing the circuit from damages.

-Design Factors to Consider for Flexible PCB
+Design Specifications for Flexible PCB

 The design process of flex PCBs goes beyond understanding the flexible circuit board materials.
 The approach also has to differ from that of a rigid printed circuit board slightly.
 It is essential to go beyond the significant flex benefits of PCBs like manufacturing cost reduction, reduced consumption of space, and weight.
 It entails optimizing the design for flexible PCB material besides the use cases.